cswendrowski/FoundryVTT-ViNo/README.md

 ## License

-This package is under an [GPL v3 license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).
+This package is under an [MIT](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).